benjamingarzon/SeqLearn/README.md

 # Preparing a study

-- Create a database and users.
+- Create a database and users (see GenerateWave.py).

-- Create sequences that will be used (use SequenceStructure.Rmd).
+- Create sequences that will be used (you can use SequenceStructure.Rmd).

-- Create a schedule (use SeqGen.py).
+- Create schedules and schedule_tables (use SeqGen.py and GenerateWave.py).

 - Adjust options in config/config.json.

-- Configure database.

 - Install software on training devices.